brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     * [Feature] Added the handling of type casting to the regex getter analysis.
     * [Bugfix] Removed some self:: references.
     * [Bugfix] Better looking exclamation mark for the SmokyGrey skin.
+    * [Bugfix] The dragging of the kreXX output window may not work under certain circumstances.

 -----